 Benefits of Rice Water for Babies

 Rice water is the perfect starter to wean the baby from breastfeeding.
-Many of the Asian communities start with feeding rice water before introducing solid foods in the diet.
+Many Asian communities start with feeding rice water before introducing solid foods into the diet.
 Being nutrient-rich and easy to digest, rice water is perfect to prep the baby’s stomach for solid foods.
 However, it lacks all the essential nutrients contained in breast milk and should not be given as a replacement.

 2. Vitamin Rich